tuandbe/redmine_app_notifications/README.md

 # Redmine App Notifications

 App notifications plugin provides simple in application notifications for Redmine.
 It can replace default e-mail notifications.
+Updated for Redmine 5.0.
+Tested on docker containers, maybe require create a secret key:

+> rake secret

+The aded to the compose file or declare the env variable

+> environment:
+>   SECRET_KEY_BASE: "tu_valor_generado"

 ## Installation and Setup